-His 2017 debut jazz album, Craig Jaster Trio, recorded with drummer Tim Gilmore and bassist Brendan Dowd, captures the seasoned trio’s energy, spontaneity, and nuanced interaction in nine original compositions ranging from driving blues to melodic instrumental poems.
+His 2017 album, Craig Jaster Trio, captures the group’s energy, spontaneity, and nuanced interaction in original compositions ranging from driving blues to melodic instrumental poems.
 He is also a founding member of New England-based Americana band The Buskers, playing bass, accordion and percussion as well as keyboards, and producing their albums Ray's Vacation (2004), Spank That Tambourine!
 (2009) and Every Day We Play A New Song (2013).

-As sideman, he has played with New Orleans jazz trombonist Delfeayo Marsalis, vocalist Philip Hamilton, trumpeter Tiger Okoshi, the late bluesman Big Joe Burrell, and he has opened for Ray Charles, Dianne Reeves, Maria Muldaur, and Arturo Sandoval, among others.
-In 2019 he worked with Washington, DC area Happenstance Theater as music director, composer, and performer in a new piece entitled Pantheon, which premiered at Baltimore Theater Project.
+As sideman, he has played with trombonist Delfeayo Marsalis, vocalist Philip Hamilton and the late bluesman Big Joe Burrell, and he has opened for Ray Charles, Dianne Reeves, Maria Muldaur, and Arturo Sandoval, among others.
+In 2019 he worked with Washington, DC area Happenstance Theater as music director, composer, and performer.

 Since 2019 he has been based in Florence, Italy, where his current trio features Florentine bassist Lorenzo Vezzali and fellow expat Mark DiFlorio on drums.